elmsln/elmsln/docs/README.txt

 ELMSLN Documentation

+ELMSLN has a dedicated site @ http://elmsln.org/ but there are other sources that info about the project can be found on.

 All Drupal and contributed module documentation can be found on drupal.org.
-There’s also an API site for ELMSLN developers that can be found at http://api.drupal.psu.edu/
+There’s also an API site for ELMSLN developers that can be found at http://api.elmsln.org/

 Check out the Drupal @ PSU blog — http://drupal.psu.edu/blog/1
 Check out the ELMS Blog — http://elms.psu.edu/blog